Rust (fungus)

-Rusts are plant diseases caused by pathogenic fungi of the order Pucciniales (previously known as Uredinales).
+Rusts are fungal plant pathogens of the order Pucciniales (previously known as Uredinales) causing plant fungal diseases.

 An estimated 168 rust genera and approximately 7,000 species, more than half of which belong to the genus Puccinia, are currently accepted.
 Rust fungi are highly specialized plant pathogens with several unique features.
 Taken as a group, rust fungi are diverse and affect many kinds of plants.
-However, each species has a very narrow range of hosts and cannot be transmitted to non-host plants.
+However, each species has a range of hosts and cannot be transmitted to non-host plants.
 In addition, most rust fungi cannot be grown easily in pure culture.

-A single species of rust fungi may be able to infect two different plant hosts in different stages of its life cycle, and may produce up to five morphologically and cytologically distinct spore-producing structures viz., spermogonia, aecia, uredinia, telia, and basidia in successive stages of reproduction.
-Each spore type is very host specific, and can typically infect only one kind of plant.
+Most species of rust fungi are able to infect two different plant hosts in different stages of their life cycle, and may produce up to five morphologically and cytologically distinct spore-producing structures viz., spermogonia, aecia, uredinia, telia, and basidia in successive stages of reproduction.
+Each spore type is very host-specific, and can typically infect only one kind of plant.

 Rust fungi are obligate plant pathogens that only infect living plants.
 Infections begin when a spore lands on the plant surface, germinates, and invades its host.
 Infection is limited to plant parts such as leaves, petioles, tender shoots, stem, fruits, etc. Plants with severe rust infection may appear stunted, chlorotic (yellowed), or may display signs of infection such as rust fruiting bodies.
 Rust fungi grow intracellularly, and make spore-producing fruiting bodies within or, more often, on the surfaces of affected plant parts.
 Some rust species form perennial systemic infections that may cause plant deformities such as growth retardation, witch's broom, stem canker, galls, or hypertrophy of affected plant parts.

 Rusts get their name because they are most commonly observed as deposits of powdery rust-coloured or brown spores on plant surfaces.
 The Roman agricultural festival Robigalia (April 25) has ancient origins in combating wheat rust.

 Impacts

-Rusts are considered among the most harmful pathogens to agriculture, horticulture and forestry.
+Rusts are among the most harmful pathogens to agriculture, horticulture and forestry.
 Rust fungi are major concerns and limiting factors for successful cultivation of agricultural and forest crops.
 White pine blister rust, wheat stem rust, soybean rust, and coffee rust are examples of notoriously damaging threats to economically important crops.
-Climate change can have a possible impact to increase rust fungi by increase in CO2 and O3, climate warming, humidity, extreme weather changes.
+Climate change may increase the prevalence of some rust species while causing others to decline through increased CO_{2} and O3, changes to temperature and humidity, and enhanced spore dispersal due to more frequent extreme weather events.

 Life cycle

-All rusts are obligate parasites, meaning that they require a living host to complete their life cycle.
+All rusts are obligate or biotrophic parasites, meaning that they require a living host to complete their life cycle.
 They generally do not kill the host plant but can severely reduce growth and yield.
 Cereal crops can be devastated in one season; oak trees infected in the main stem within their first five years by the rust Cronartium quercuum often die.

 Rust fungi can produce up to five spore types from corresponding fruiting body types during their life cycle, depending on the species.
 Roman numerals have traditionally been used to refer to these morphological types.